oauthstuff/draft-ietf-oauth-security-topics/A04_attacks-and-mitigations.md

 An attacker may compromise a resource server to gain access to the resources of the respective deployment.
-Such a compromise may range from partial access to the system, e.g., its log files, to full control of the respective server.

-If the attacker were able to gain full control, including shell access, all controls can be circumvented and all resources can be accessed.
+Such a compromise may range from partial access to the system, e.g., its log files, to full control over the respective server, in which case all controls can be circumvented and all resources can be accessed.
 The attacker would also be able to obtain other access tokens held on the compromised system that would potentially be valid to access other resource servers.